morawskim/homepage/resources/md/cv.md

 * Deploy based on Docker, GitLab CI/CD and Ansible
 * Checking status of third party services (diagnostic tests)
 * Integration with Sentry

+### RequestCollector

+[The RequestCollector](https://github.com/morawskim/request-collector) is library to collect the request/response sent via Symfony HttpClient or Guzzle.

+The idea to create this library was resolve many issues with external integrations due to missing data during tests, incomplete/different configuration between sandbox and production system or difficulties to test some scenarios.
+The goal of this library is to help debugging those integrations even on production environments.
+Each sent request and response can be logged and sanitized from private/personal data.

+### PHP Profiler

+[php-profiler](https://github.com/morawskim/php-profiler-monorepo) is split into two packages.
+One package php-profiler is used to profile PHP code and does not include any external dependencies and support legacy PHP versions (7.2+).

+The other package php-profiler-cli is used to analyse profiler data created by php-profiler package.
+Because analyse process does not run on production environment this library requires external dependencies and might require modern PHP version.

 ### Patches